(R. P. of San Luis Obispo, CA. 2001-01-23)

 (I move two steps forward and one step to the left).

-Multiplying any number y by x is like using x as a new
+Multiplying any number y by x is like using x

 In other words, you're now using a new "grid" where each step is of length